Not being able to sleep is annoying enough. But if you feel tired and still can’t drift off, it can feel like your body is conspiring against you.

 {{ cta-mini }}

 The ultimate goal is to feel sleepy at bedtime and drift off easily when you crawl into bed at night.
+There are a lot of things you can’t control — like hormones or health issues — but you can control your sleep hygiene.

 Here’s what to do:

-For the best results, do these sleep tips every day — not just when you’re having trouble falling asleep.
+For the best results, do these sleep habits every day — not just when you’re having trouble falling asleep.
 This will ensure you’re getting the best night’s sleep possible, keeping your sleep debt low.
 Then, when a bad night of sleep happens, it won’t be as impactful.

-Want more advice?
 We’ve covered what to do when you can’t sleep here, including the many other factors that could be keeping you awake (and their fixes).

-RISE users on iOS 1.202 and above can click here to set up their 20+ in-app habit notifications.
+RISE users on iOS 1.202 and above can set up their 20+ in-app habit notifications here.

 Sleep is essential for health, well-being, focus — just about everything in life.
 But sometimes our bodies just won’t drift off, no matter how tired we are.
-To feel sleepy at bedtime, focus on what you can control: sleep hygiene.
+To feel sleepy at bedtime, focus on what you can control: keeping a regular sleep schedule and sleep hygiene.

-This includes keeping a regular sleep pattern, getting bright light first thing, and avoiding light, caffeine, meals, alcohol, and exercise at the right times.
+Sleep hygiene includes getting bright light first thing, and avoiding light, caffeine, meals, alcohol, and intense exercise at the right times.

 Learn more about Rise for sales teams.